cgwire/kitsu/docs/publisher/README.md

 # Kitsu Publisher

-Kitsu is a web application to share the progress of your productions and validate your deliveries.
+Kitsu is a web application used to share the progress of your productions and validate your deliveries.
 It improves the communication between all stakeholders.
 Which leads to better pictures, shipped faster.